Published By Janet Gershen-Siegel at May 30th, 2018

 If your company has any subsidiary offices, they are here.

-This section compares various data points for the past three years, such as current assets and liabilities.
+So this section compares various data points for the past three years, such as current assets and liabilities.

 Here, the report compares your company to its industry median and the industry quartile when it comes to particular data points, such as short term solvency and assets sales.